CiscoDevNet/intersight-powershell/docs/Initialize-IntersightStorageLocalKeySetting.md

 ```

 ### -NewKey
-New key to be configured on the controller.
+New Security Key Passphrase to be configured on the controller.

 ```yaml
 Type: string